 Before your puppy has a new set of 42 adult teeth, dental chew toys should provide an adequate amount of care whilst the teething process is happening.

-Once your puppy has their adult teeth it’s good to know a few pointers on how to keep their teeth and gums healthy.
+Once your puppy has their adult teeth it’s crucial to know how to keep them healthy.

 Start a brushing routine

 A great way to start cleaning your puppy’s teeth in the very beginning is by using your finger (yep!) whilst they are falling asleep or very calm, lay next to them, and start by gentle stroking their nose and face before using your finger to gently rub the teeth and gums.

 Always do this while they’re falling asleep to avoid them thinking you are playing.
 At first, this will be a weird sensation for your puppy but they will slowly get used to it.